Safe collateral stabilisation by riged Frame

 - Meniscus injuries

-- Traumatic or degenerative deformities of the knee joint
+- Traumatic or degenerative changes at the knee joint

 - Sensitivity and perfusion disorders of the legs or feet (e.g. in the case of diabetes)